 MAGS Distinguished Thesis Award

 The Midwestern Association of Graduate Schools (MAGS) Distinguished Thesis Award recognizes recent master's graduates who have demonstrated exceptional scholarship in their theses.
 UC full-time faculty are encouraged to nominate a recently-graduated master's student for this award.
-UC will then choose one student in each category (see below) to nominate to the region-wide MAGS competition.
+UC will then choose one student in each category (see below) to nominate to the regional MAGS competition.

 Current Award Cycle